Christopher-DSA/Final-Project-Tableau/README.md

 1. Barrie (fastest)
 2. Guelph (2nd fastest)
 3. Quint, Simcoe, Tilsonburg (tied)
-However by 2020, they all end up being much higher than in 2014.
+However by 2020 they all show a very strong upwards trend.

 #### •	Compare the trend of house prices with earnings. *In case you want to plot monthly salary, be aware that the earnings value is per week.